timcash/small_http/README.md

 ```sh
 npm test
 ```
+# Completed PRs
+1. ✅ HTTP Only Cookie example

 # Looking for PRs
-1. Help make things more clear and help with docs.
+1. Improve clarity of docs.
 1. Start a `mods` folder that can add `websockets` and `sse`.
 1. Add html page examples for `forms` and `uploads`.
 1. Add autoreload when a page changes
-1. HTTP Only Cookie example

 # external tools
 Including a few external tools to help learn about the larger web ecosystem and popular testing strategies.